pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 * `scopeName` - A unique, stable identifier for the language.
 Pulsar users will use this identifier in configuration files if they want to specify custom configuration based on the language.
 Examples: `source.js`, `text.html.basic`.
 * `name` - A human readable name for the language.
 * `parser` - The name of the parser node module that will be used for parsing.
 This should point to the NPM package from which the WASM file was built.
-(This value is currently unused, but is required as a way of future-proofing in case Pulsar should migrate to a different tree-sitter binding in the future.)
+(This value is currently unused, but is required as a way of future-proofing in case Pulsar should migrate to a different Tree-sitter binding in the future.)
 * `type` - This should have the value `modern-tree-sitter` to indicate to Pulsar that this is a modern Tree-sitter grammar, as opposed to a legacy Tree-sitter grammar (soon to be removed from Pulsar) or a [TextMate grammar](https://pulsar-edit.dev/docs/launch-manual/sections/core-hacking/#creating-a-legacy-textmate-grammar).

-### Tree-sitter Fields
+### Tree-sitter fields

 The `treeSitter` configuration key holds the fields that specify the paths on disk to the grammar and its query files: